 6 Natural Wonders of The Aloha State

 Everyone has a different reason to visit Hawaii.
 Some might be there to see their family while others to enjoy the surf.
-If you’re choosing among big island vacation rentals for example, because you want to explore the natural beauty of the state, then these six natural wonders just might pique your interest.
+If you’re choosing among big island vacation rentals for example, because you want to explore the natural beauty of Hawaii then these six natural wonders just might pique your interest.

 1. Hawaii Volcanoes National Park

 The archipelago of Hawaii would not be on this planet had it not been for severe, active, volcanic activity.
-So it should be of no surprise to know that until today, numerous volcanoes remain on the island.
+So it should be no surprise to know that until today, numerous volcanoes remain on the island.
 If you’d like to see a couple of them, then check out the Hawai’i Volcanoes National Park.
 This 333,000-acre volcanic park is where you can find the world’s most massive shield volcano, Mauna Loa, and one of the most active volcanoes on the planet, Kīlauea.